nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

 Each node and edge in the network is explicitly tabulated in the binary format HDF5.
 Populations are hierarchically organized by utilizing HDF5 groups and datasets.
 The SONATA format requires certain HDF5 datasets, for instance a dataset containing all the node ids and another containing all the corresponding node type ids.
-Properties that are stored on a individual-basis, for instance synaptic weights, are also stored in HDF5 datasets.
+Properties that are stored on an individual-basis, for instance synaptic weights, are also stored in HDF5 datasets.

 Simulation parameters and the locations of the HDF5 and CSV files specifying the network are stored in JSON configuration files.